 Sweet potatoes are high in many important nutrients.
 They contain a good amount of fiber as well as vitamin A, vitamin C, manganese and several other vitamins and minerals.

-One medium cooked sweet potato contains approximately: (1)
+One medium medium sweet potato (about 114 grams) baked in skin contains approximately:

 - 103 calories